ps-nithin/zumo-jetson/README.md

    `cd pyrebel`<br>
    `python3 -m pip install .`<br>

-   Patterns can also be learned using `pyrebel/demo/pyrebel_main_learn.py` (https://github.com/ps-nithin/pyrebel#5-pattern-recognition-demo)<br>
-   For example, the images in `zumo-jetson/scripts/pre-trained-images/` are learned to control motors of the robot.
+   Patterns can also be learned using `pyrebel/demo/pyrebel_main_learn.py` (https://github.com/ps-nithin/pyrebel#5-pattern-recognition-demo).
+For example, the images in `zumo-jetson/scripts/pre-trained-images/` are learned to control motors of the robot.<br>

 You may also need to change microphone and speaker settings.